 Option, as the name suggests, are optional.
 When used, they might change the output based on their properties.

 For example, the cat command is used for viewing files.
-You can add the option -n and it will display line numbers as well.
+You can add option -n, which will also display line numbers.

 Options are not standardized.
-Usually, they are used as single letter with single dash (-).
-They may also have two dashes (–) and a word.
+Usually, they are used as a single letter with single dash (-).
+They may also have two dashes (--) and a word.

-Same options may have different meaning in a different command.
+Same options may have different meanings in a different command.
 If you use -n with head command, you specify the number of lines you want to see, not the lines with numbers.

-In command documentations, if you see something between brackets (), it indicates that the contents of the bracket are optional.
+In command documentation, if you see something between brackets (), it indicates that the contents of the bracket are optional.

 Similarly, arguments are also not standardized.
-Some commands expect filenames as argument and some may expect directory name or a regular expression.
+Some commands expect filenames as arguments and some may expect a directory name or regular expression.

 8. Getting help

-As you start using commands, you may remember some of the options of frequently used commands but it is simply not possible for you to remember all the options of any command.
+As you start using commands, you may remember some of the options of frequently used commands but it is simply impossible for you to remember all the options of any command.